 A: That’s a pretty complex question.
-The short version of the complicated answer is that you need to start with your Estimated Family Contribution (as determined by the FAFSA and the CSS/PROFILE), then deduct that from the college’s Total Cost of Attendance in order to calculate your Net Price.
+The short version of the complicated answer is that you need to start with your Expected Family Contribution (as determined by the FAFSA and the CSS/PROFILE), then deduct that from the college’s Total Cost of Attendance in order to calculate your Net Price.
 I’ll share information to make that process less confusing as we research various colleges’ financial aid practices to see what degree of need-based aid and/or merit aid the college typically offers to students similar to you.
 And, I’ll introduce you to colleges that offer types of financial aid that you are likely eligible for.

 Q: How much should parents be involved in the process?

 A: For some parts of the process, parents can be helpful, and for other parts, they are essential.
 Although the parent will always have a role, it is Essential (with a Capital E!) that the student take the lead in this process.